 Click Here For 130X Parts Listing & Ordering

-If you do purchase the Blade 130X from Red Rocket Hobbies using the links here on my web page, I will send you a free copy of my "Setup & Tips For Electric Collective Pitch RC Helicopters" e-book.
+If you do purchase the Blade 130X from Red Rocket Hobbies using the links here on my web page, I will send you a free copy of my "Setup & Tips For Electric Collective Pitch RC Helicopters" & How To Build RC Helicopter Training Gear e-Books.
 Phone orders, Amazon Orders, or E-bay orders do not qualify.
 Only orders placed at Red Rocket from the links on my site will work.

 Just Contact Me after you place your order and include your Red Rocket Order Number so I can verify the transaction.
-I will then send your free copy of the e-book.
+I will then send your free copy of the two e-Books.